domeengine/dome/README.md

-# DOME - Dynamic Opinionated Minimalist Engine
+# DOME - Design-Oriented Minimalist Engine

-A lightweight game framework which melds SDL2 and the [Wren scripting language](http://wren.io), written in C.
+A comfortable framework for game development which melds SDL2 and the [Wren scripting language](http://wren.io), written in C.

 ![Image of DOME logo](https://avivbeeri.github.com/dome/assets/logo200.png)

-### For more information on how to use DOME and get started, read the docs [here](https://avivbeeri.github.io/dome).
+### For more information on how to use DOME and get started, read the docs [here](https://domeengine.com).

 ## How to Use